smapiot/piral-inspector/README.md

 - Detection of the running Piral instance (name, version)
 - See and call the registered routes
 - See and unload the loaded pilets
+- Look at the used dependencies
+- Inspect the available extensions
 - Toggle global settings such as state container logging
 - Load new pilets from their root module URL
 - Load new pilets from a given feed URL